Georgekemk/Educopter/hardware/README.md

 ### Method 1 – PCB Power Pins

-The board includes **dedicated 5V input pins**.
+The board includes **dedicated 5V input pins**, shown in the 5V 3A Power input box in the circuit schematic.

-Connect:

-from a regulated power source.
+Connect these to a 5V DC power supply from a regulated power source.

----

 ### Method 2 – Raspberry Pi USB-C

-The board can also be powered using the Raspberry Pi **USB-C power input**, which is convenient during development.
+The board can also be powered using the Raspberry Pi **USB-C power input**, which is the primary method used for this design.
+A DC--DC buck converter with a usbc connector on the end is included in the BOM, and details of how to connect this are included in the 'flying' section of this repository.

----

-### Recommended Power Supply

-For reliable operation, use:

-This ensures sufficient current for:

-- Raspberry Pi
-- Sensors
-- PWM driver
-- GPS
-- Receiver

 ---